 8. Click-to-call and click-to-message ads

-You can see these types of ads in social media, usually prompting users to click on the ad to send a Whatsapp message or call the advertiser.
+You can see these ads in social media, usually prompting users to click on the ad to send a Whatsapp message or call the advertiser.

 9. Search ads